neamtsabry/CSC223-A4-5/README.md

     - Use the Run menu at the top and select Run.
     - Right-Click and choose "Run As > Java Application"
 18. The "Console" tab on the bottom should show you the output of the program.

+## Test the code!

+We've made some minor JUnit tests that helped with testing this code.
+Here's how you can run it:

+1. Expand the "ValleyBikeSim" folder, expand the "src/main/java" and "(default package)" folders.
+16. Double-Click on ``jUnitTest.java``
+17. Run the code.
+Do one of:
+    - Press the Green Run button at the top.
+    - Use the Run menu at the top and select Run.
+    - Right-Click and choose "Run As > Java Application"
+18. The "Console" tab on the bottom should show you the output of the program.

 ## Instructions for how to run project